ashamadguni-unbxd/autosuggest-js-sdk-docs/docs/faq.md

 ### How do I configure the SDK on my website?

-Configuring the Autosuggest SDK involves **including the script** and **initializing the SDK** with the required and optional settings.
+Configuring the New Autosuggest SDK involves **including the script** and **initializing the SDK** with the required and optional settings.

 **1. Include the script (and optional styles)**

-Add the Autosuggest script to your HTML, as described in [Installation](installation.html):
+Add the New Autosuggest SDK script to your HTML, as described in [Installation](installation.html):

 ```html
 <script src="https://libraries.unbxdapi.com/search-sdk/v1/autosuggest.min.js"></script>